Whale Watching in Sonoma County: Bodega Head & Beyond

 The annual north-to-south gray whale migration along Sonoma County's coast peaks during the winter months, with good opportunities for whale spotting.

 There's something about seeing one of these beautiful and massive creatures gliding through the ocean that brings out a sense of wonder in spectators.
 You'll see tiny tots and regal elders alike shouting with excitement: "Look, a whale!" or "It's spouting!"
 People seem willing to wait endlessly to catch even a far-off glimpse of a whale, and the sight of one close to shore can easily make your day.

 If you're visiting during the winter whale migration, here are some of the best parks for whale watching in Sonoma County.

-Bodega Head is part of the miles-long Sonoma Coast State Park, where many beaches offer tidal pools, hiking trails, and awesome views.
-All the park's beaches are great destinations for a picnic, too; you can relax on the sand, enjoying lunch and the day, while keeping an eye out for traveling cetaceans.
-Download a map and/or brochure of Sonoma Coast State Park.
+Bodega Head is part of the 17-mile-long Sonoma Coast State Park, where many beaches offer tidal pools, hiking trails, and awesome views.
+All the park's beaches are great destinations for a picnic, too; you can relax on the sand, enjoying lunch and the day, while keeping an eye out for the traveling creatures.

 Written by Sonoma Insider Suzie Rodriguez.